emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 ### The Enemy Turn
 Enemies and Monsters in Rangers and Ruffians can do all of the same things that you can, including taking Actions, using Offhand Actions, Moving, taking Free Actions, and Dashing.
-However, in some cases, __Villains,__ the high level monsters and their generals, can perform extra, more advanced actions.
+However, in some cases, __Villains,__ high level monsters and their generals, can perform extra, more advanced actions.
 If these extra actions strike fear in your heart, good!
 You should not fight a villain lightly!